 Now that you are a postdoc at one of the most prestigious laboratories worldwide, what’s next?
 Here are some suggestions (not in any particular order) for advancing your career while working at the Lab.

 - Enrich your skills by attending career development workshops offered both onsite and offsite (UC Berkeley, for example) to prepare for a successful career in academia and beyond.
-For those interested in exploring non-academic career paths, The Versatile PhD may provide a helpful start.

 - Continuously update and polish your CV or Resumé.
 Tailor them for specific job openings.
 Keeping your LinkedIn profile up-to-date is quite important as well.